 As his fire burns out, he is attacked by a crowd of Morlocks but he miraculously climbs back out to Weena at the overworld.
 They’re safe, but between the fading twilight and encroaching dark night and him having exhausted all his firesticks, it won’t be for long.
 For one thing, the Morlocks have reputation for scavenging at night.

 In Weena’s company, the traveller searches for a safe rest as far as a place the narrator calls ‘the Palace of Green Porcelain.’
 As they hit the road, Weena, in her routine frisky mood, dances around excitedly, plucking and shoving flowers in his pockets.
 The narrator explains that the traveller then pulls out flowers from his pocket and shows it to the guys as proof.
 They are here.
 Still, it’s precarious out here so he tucks Weena to sleep on a nearby plain but stays awake, guarding the terrain the night.

 Weena is Killed, The Time Traveler Escapes and Returns Home; The End

-At the place which happens to be an old museum, the traveler finds and refills on fire sticks, flammable camphor, just enough for him and Weena.
+At the place which happens to be an old museum, the traveller finds and refills on firesticks and flammable camphor, just enough for him and Weena.
 It’s dead in the night and the creepy Morlocks are crawling out into the woods in search of the intruder.
-The time traveler is petrified and fortuitously lights his fire stick but it gets out of hand and scorches through a large area of the woods, killing scores of Morlocks.
+The time traveller is petrified and fortuitously lights his fire stick but it gets out of hand and scorches through a large area of the woods, killing scores of Morlocks.

 The kingdom of Morlocks is enraged for their loss and declares war and destruction on any living being nearby.
-Weena is killed in the raid and the time traveler is lucky to escape again.
-Unknown to him he is closely trailed by the creatures, he heads back to the giant sphinx statue and discovers the lock has been broken.
+Weena is killed in the raid and the time traveller is lucky to escape again.
+Unknown to him he is closely trailed by the creatures.
+He heads back to the giant sphinx statue and discovers the lock has been broken.